sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 <img width="1241" alt="Screenshot 2024-11-07 at 12 13 18 PM" src="https://github.com/user-attachments/assets/53f86f87-9b37-4eb6-bb3c-1eb0c951e588">

 #### Key Insights
-- From the output, the number of tracks released per year shows a clear upward trend starting around 2010, with the number of releases steadily increasing over the years.
-This indicates a growth in the number of tracks released on Spotify, reflecting the platform's expansion and the increasing number of artists contributing to it.
-Regarding the monthly release patterns, the line graph reveals that January consistently sees the most track releases, followed by May.
-August stands out as the month with the fewest releases, suggesting possible seasonal lulls in new music production or release strategies.
+- The number of tracks released per year shows a significant increase starting around 2010, reflecting the growing output on Spotify.
+Regarding monthly release patterns, January consistently sees the highest number of releases, followed by May.
+August shows the fewest releases, possibly indicating a seasonal dip in new music production or release strategies.

 ### 🎼 Genre and Music Characteristics
    - **Streams vs. Attributes:** Examine correlation between **streams** and musical attributes like **bpm, danceability_%, energy_%**.
    - **Attribute Relationships:** Is there a correlation between **danceability_%** and **energy_%**?
 How about **valence_%** and **acousticness_%**?

 #### About the Code
-- This code examines the correlation between streams and various musical attributes (such as bpm, danceability, energy, valence, and acousticness) in the dataset.
-By using a correlation matrix, the script calculates the strength and direction of the relationships between these attributes.
-The heatmap visualization provides a clear view of the correlations, allowing to see how strongly each musical characteristic correlates with the number of streams.
-Additionally, the code explores specific correlations, including the relationship between danceability_% and energy_%, and valence_% and acousticness_%, to identify any notable patterns.
+- This section analyzes the correlation between streams and various musical attributes such as bpm, danceability, energy, and more.
+A correlation matrix is used to calculate the strength and direction of relationships between these variables, visualized through a heatmap.
+The script also explores specific correlations, such as between danceability and energy, and between valence and acousticness.

 ``` python
 # List of musical attributes to analyze correlation between